Bezifabr/Test/README.md

 You have 60 minutes to complete the test comprising of 5 exercises.
 Exercises 1-3 are mandatory while 4-5 are extra challenges - feel free to resolve them if you have enough time.

-Don't worry if you won't finish all the task.
+Don't worry if you won't finish all the tasks.
 We would like to see the way you are dealing with them and how are you thinking.

 <br>
 1. Clone the repository to your local machine.<br>